danielsuo/mvp/README.md

 - Deploying migrations

 ## Done
+- Prepopulate user-defined testfits when onboarding new suite
 - Upgrade beacon
 - Be able to select after making new test fit
 - /app